philou/planning-poker/DayBook.md

 * broadcast the average when the vote is ended
 * close the vote when the countdown ends
 * disable the buttons once one is clicked
-    * is turbolinks simpler ?
+    * the form is automatically disabled on submit !
-    * need to subscribe after the new view is loaded !
+    * just need to disable the buttons when a vote has already been given
-    * write a test
-    * make it pass
-    * add jasmine-jquery to test disabling
 * ? change the url as vote goes through steps (to make it rational how to start a new vote)
 * fix dependencies version related TODOS